Discover the Shipwrecks of Homebush Bay

 5. SS Mortlake Bank

-If you’re in a hurry (or only want to see the SS Ayrfield), it’s best to start from the Archery Centre car park.
-You will find a couple of publicly accessible paths between the apartment blocks leading to the waterfront.
+If you’re short on time (or primarily interested in seeing the SS Ayrfield), starting from the Archery Centre car park is your best bet.
+There are a few publicly accessible paths between the apartment blocks that lead directly to the waterfront.

-Once at the waterfront, you will see the first shipwreck, the SS Ayrfield.
-From there, cross the creek via Bennelong Parkway, and then follow the walking path back to the waterfront to see the other wrecks.
+Once you reach the waterfront, the first shipwreck you’ll encounter is the SS Ayrfield.
+From there, cross the creek via Bennelong Parkway, and follow the walking path back to the waterfront to view the other wrecks.

-If you have a bit more time, starting from the Badu Mangroves car park is strongly recommended.
-The walking trail through the mangroves and past the Waterbird Refuge is quite enjoyable, before seeing the shipwrecks.
+For those with more time, beginning your walk at the Badu Mangroves car park is highly recommended.
+The trail meanders through mangroves and past the Waterbird Refuge, offering an enjoyable journey before reaching the shipwrecks.

-The section below will discuss the Homebush Bay shipwrecks following this longer walking track.
+The next section will cover the Homebush Bay shipwrecks along this extended walking track.

 Shipwrecks of Homebush Bay